mattermost/docs/source/deployment/admin-roles.rst

 ``mmctl permissions remove system_user_manager sysconsole_read_authentication``

-**To remove write access to the authentication section for all users with the User Manager role:**
+**To remove write access to the Authentication section of the System Console for all users with the User Manager role:**

 ``mmctl permissions remove system_user_manager sysconsole_write_authentication``